tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 ```
 * mostly work like function templates
 * Specialization allows for a custom template for specific types
+	* specializations must define all members, even those that are identical to the generic template

+### Special member functions
+$
 ## Other Language Features
 ## C++ Standard Library
 ### Input/Output with files